 Flight Patterns:

-• Overstable Discs (+1 and higher stability rating): Imagine a dependable guardian angel.
+- Overstable Discs (+1 and above): Think of these as the Volvo drivers of disc golf—safe, predictable, and prone to oversteering left at the end, especially in a headwind.
 Overstable discs fight against turning and exhibit a prominent fade towards the end of their flight (think a right-handed backhand throw finishing left).
 They’re your go-to discs for battling wind gusts and executing reliable hook shots.

-• Understable Discs (-1 and lower stability rating): Picture a playful spirit.
-Understable discs love to turn (think a right-handed backhand throw veering right before fading left).
+- Understable Discs (-1 and below): Picture a playful spirit.
+These are your rebellious teenagers.
+They’ll veer off right with enthusiasm (for a right-handed backhand) before eventually remembering to come home—usually late and dramatic.
 They excel in maximizing distance and achieving those coveted hyzer flips (more on that later!).

 Understanding Disc Specs: